BarbaraPFloresRios/IDS702_ModelingAndRepresentationOfData/20231001_LinearRegression/README.md

 # 🏠 Airbnb Price Regression Modeling
 ### Bárbara Flores

-The objective of this project is to generate a linear regression model that allows the setting of prices for Airbnb ads in Asheville, North Carolina.
+The objective of this project is to generate a Linear Regression Model that allows the setting of prices for Airbnb ads in Asheville, North Carolina.

 For more details on the assigned task, you can find the instructions on the [website](https://anlane611.github.io/ids702-fall23/DAA/DA1.html)  developed by Professor Andrea Lane for the Modeling and Representation of Data class (IDS 702) at Duke University.